Pepperstone – Best for Advanced Copy Trading Tools

 • Risk settings and performance tracking dashboards

-AvaTrade is FCA-regulated and has a strong global presence.
+AvaTrade is regulated by the Central Bank of Ireland (not the FCA) and has a strong global presence.
 Funds are segregated, and the platform offers encryption and standard account protection protocols.

 FP Markets – Best Option for MetaTrader Users